Ale888elA/Pi-Hole-VPN-gateway/README.md

 </ul>

 ### Specs:
 Hardware used is a <abbr title="Raspberry PI">RPI</abbr> 4 4Gb RAM with a 64Gb microSD memory card, cable connected to my 5G modem/router <abbr title="Local Area Network">LAN</abbr> port, but it can be set to use Wi-Fi connection instead.
-It will also works on RPI 3 models.
-You’ll also need a microSD card reader.<br>
+You’ll also need a microSD card reader.
-The operative system installed on the <abbr title="Raspberry PI">RPI</abbr> is Raspberry Pi OS 64bit headless (without desktop environment), based on Linux Debian Bookworm.<br>
+The operative system installed on the <abbr title="Raspberry PI">RPI</abbr> is Raspberry Pi OS 64bit headless (without desktop environment), based on Linux Debian Bookworm.
-Required additional Linux software packages from APT: unattended-upgrades, bsd-mailx, nftables, ufw, fail2ban, wireguard, qrencode, rclone, ddclient, zip, unzip.<br>
+Required additional Linux software packages from APT: unattended-upgrades, bsd-mailx, nftables, fail2ban, wireguard, qrencode, rclone, ddclient, zip, unzip.
-Required additional software: Pi-Hole.<br>
+Required additional software: Pi-Hole.
 PC used for programming client-side uses Linux OS.